SurajKhonde/Odasian/Language/SQL/MySQL(Database).md

 ## 🚀 Key Takeaways

-✅ Use `INNER JOIN` for only matching rows.
+Use `INNER JOIN` for only matching rows.

-✅ Use `LEFT JOIN` to keep all rows from the left table.
+Use `LEFT JOIN` to keep all rows from the left table.

-✅ Use `RIGHT JOIN` to keep all rows from the right table.
+Use `RIGHT JOIN` to keep all rows from the right table.

-✅ Use `FULL JOIN` (via `UNION`) to keep everything from both tables.
+Use `FULL JOIN` (via `UNION`) to keep everything from both tables.

-✅ Use `CROSS JOIN` for all possible combinations.
+ Use `CROSS JOIN` for all possible combinations.

-✅ Use `SELF JOIN` for hierarchical relationships.
+ Use `SELF JOIN` for hierarchical relationships.

-1 how to install myphpAdmin mysql in your UBUNTU machine
+1 how to install `myphpAdmin mysql` in your UBUNTU machine

-Let’s setup own **Projects** learn from from projects **MYSQL**
+Let’s setup own Projects learn from from projects MYSQL `db.config.js`

-db.config.js

 ```sql
 require("dotenv").config();